capistrano/rvm/README.md

 ## Restrictions

-Capistrano can't use rvm to install rubies or create gemsets, so on the servers you are deploying to, you will have to manually use rvm to install the proper ruby and create the gemset.
+Capistrano can't use RVM to install rubies or create gemsets, so on the servers you are deploying to, you will have to manually use RVM to install the proper ruby and create the gemset.